akka/akka/akka-docs/src/main/paradox/typed/persistence-fsm.md

 :  @@snip [PersistentFsmToTypedMigrationCompileOnlyTest.java](/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/PersistentFsmToTypedMigrationCompileOnlyTest.java) { #commands }

-The command handler of the EventSourcedBehavior is used to convert the commands that change the state of the FSM to events and reply to commands.
+The command handler of the EventSourcedBehavior is used to convert the commands that change the state of the FSM to events, and reply to commands.

 @scala[The command handler:]@java[The `forStateType` command handler can be used:]